 - a.
-At the end of each of year (4 quarters) of the 2 years of didactic education the student will schedule a meeting with the Program Director (PD) through the Program Manager.
-During this meeting the PD (with or without the Program Manager or designee) will review your performance in the program with you and will outline the key factors in the remaining program elements. - b.
-During the research portion of your PhD in Physical Therapy program, the student will be required to set an annual student review committee meeting with the Program Director.
+At the end of each of year (4 quarters) of the 2 years of didactic education the student will schedule a meeting with the program director (PD) through the program coordinator.
+During this meeting the PD (with or without the program coordinator or designee) will review your performance in the program with you and will outline the key factors in the remaining program elements. - b.
+During the research portion of your PhD in Physical Therapy program, the student will be required to set an annual student review committee meeting with the program director.

-SECTION B: Research Proposal - Guided Studies
+SECTION B: Research Proposal